-- All staff with knowledge of the events being reviewed are encouraged to actively participate in the learning response.
-That may be through submitting written information, joining a debrief meeting or a one-to-one conversation with the incident review team. - 8.2.2 Review teams will agree with staff the timescales for feedback of progress and findings in accordance with the type of review method being utilised. - 8.2.3 All contact with staff will involve the collection of their account of the events and also their views and opinions on how systems can be improved in line with Just Culture guidance and the Human Factors methodology.
+- 8.2.1 All staff with knowledge of the events being reviewed are encouraged to actively participate in the patient safety incident response.
+That may be through submitting written information, joining a debrief meeting or a one-to-one conversation with the incident review team. - 8.2.2 Response teams will agree with staff the timescales for feedback of progress and findings in accordance with the type of response method being utilised. - 8.2.3 All contact with staff will involve the collection of their account of the events and also their views and opinions on how systems can be improved in line with Just Culture guidance and the Human Factors methodology.